The French Laundry, Yountville

 A cheese course is included in the menu, served right after the main course before entering the dessert part.
 I loved this slice of Andante Diary Contralto which was not very old nor too strong, very balanced flavor and indeed textural.

-Although there’s a saying that girls have too stomaches for desserts, i expected a sweet ending too but at the same time feeling scared of American desserts, even at a French restaurant like this.
+Although there's a saying that girls have too stomaches for desserts, i expected a sweet ending too but at the same time feeling scared of American desserts, even at a French restaurant like this.
 Look back to my 14-day-trip in the states, i cannot even remember a second dessert besides the citrus ice cream i had at 3*Saison.
 And here at TFL, the desserts were quite disappointing.
+Over-sweetened and imbalanced.

 And more desserts are coming...

 I may not say the food was that stunning as i expected, but the whole experience was great.
 The entire menu went very smooth, very warm and friendly stuff but slightly inefficient during peak hours.
 Compare to other fancier younger Michelin-starred restaurants, TFL no doubt serves more traditional French food at its best.
-While i am not sure whether the food matches the expecteations of everyone especially for foodies who travels to Napa Valley only for TFL.